 - PRRD Area E Director, Dan Rose

-In November, 2017 after the final report for the first phase of the project was concluded, it was decided to hire an architect to complete the concept design for the project and to undertake community consultaion for the design portion.
-The design portion of the project is underway.
+In November, 2017 after the final report for the first phase of the project was concluded, it was decided to hire an architect to complete the concept design for the project and to undertake stakeholder engagement for the concept design portion of the project.
+It was decided in December, 2018 to apply for a grant from the Provincial and Federal Government that could fund up to 90% of the capital costs for a new facility.
+The grant application was submitted in January, 2019 and results to be made public in summer, 2019.
+Cross your fingers!

 Work Completed through Phase 1: